 David Bizé, a certified financial planner and independent financial advisor at First Allied Securities in Oklahoma City, recommends thinking about whether you can recoup the closing costs if you’re refinancing to lower your interest rate.
 In other words, you want to save more than what you’ll pay in fees for a refinance to be worth it.

 “If you’re just going to break even on your refinance, it can be a lot of hassle for no savings,” Bizé says.

-He suggests calculating the break-even point on the refinance before making a decision.
+He suggests calculating the break-even point on the refinance before deciding.
 The break-even point is the number of months you’ll need to live in your home to recoup the costs of refinancing.
 To save money, you’ll ideally remain in the home for longer.

 Refinancing is a big financial move that shouldn’t be taken lightly.
-Here are some factors to consider when you’re figuring out if it makes sense to refinance a mortgage multiple times:
+Here are some factors to consider when you’re figuring out when you should refinance your home more than once:

-- Cost and fees: Refinancing comes with fees, so make sure that you’re able to afford the costs.
-You’ll also want to ensure that you can recoup those costs and eventually save money.
+- Cost and fees.
+Refinancing comes with fees, so make sure that you’re able to afford the costs.
+You’ll also want to be certain that you can recoup those costs and eventually save money.

-- Refinance requirements: The requirements for a refinance generally include a minimum credit score, a maximum DTI, a minimum level of equity in the home, and a waiting period between refinances for certain loans.
+- Refinance requirements.
+The requirements for a refinance generally include a minimum credit score, a maximum DTI ratio, a minimum level of equity in the home, and a waiting period between refinances for certain loans.